The best Amazon Cyber Monday deals 2020

 Tuft & Needle Nod mattress: was $275 now $220 @ Amazon

-Amazon has the Tuft & Needle Nod mattress on sale for just $220.
+Amazon has all sizes of the Tuft & Needle Nod mattress on sale, starting at just $220 for a twin mattress.
 This is the manufacturer's most affordable mattress.
 Meanwhile, the Tuft & Needle Original Mattress is on sale from $280.
 The Original mattress is their flagship mattress, which features their proprietary adaptive foam for the most comfortable night's sleep possible.
 View Deal

 Holiday decor: from $16 @ Amazon

 Deck the halls with an artificial Xmas tree.
 Amazon Cyber Monday deals are knocking up to 55% off select artificial trees.
-For instance, you can get the 2-foot National Tree Company Artificial Mini Christmas Tree for just $29 (was $59; pictured).
+For instance, you can get the 2-foot National Tree Company Artificial Mini Christmas Tree in white for $33 (was $44; pictured).
+Get the same tree in red, blue, or champagne for just $24.
 View Deal

 Amazon Cyber Monday — Smart home deals